Options and Flags

 ...

 For focal nodes, the value field references the focal node ID; values must be positive integers, and a single ID can occupy more than one pair of coordinates (and more than one cell in the underlying resistance grid).
 For current sources, the value field references the source strength in amps.
-For grounds, the value field references either the resistance or conductance of the resistor tying each ground node to ground, as set in the Options window.
+For grounds, the value field references either the resistance or conductance of the resistor tying each ground node to ground.

-This file will be loaded when the 'Read file with focal node pairs to include/exclude' option is checked, and affects all modes except the advanced mode.
+This file is used when use_included_pairs = True, and affects all modes except advanced mode.
 There are two file formats that can be used.
 The first is the simplest, and gives a list of pairs to include in calculations, or pairs to exclude, as specified in the first line of the file.
 For example, if there are five focal nodes, numbered 1-5, and the following list is entered, only pairs (1,2), (1,3), and (1,5) will be analyzed:

 mode include